Adarsh1705/Swift/README.md

 # Swift
-A Run-tracking/ fitness Android app using Google Maps API and Kotlin
+A Run-tracking / fitness Android app using Google Maps API and Kotlin